MishaLarionov/SOFE2800_FINAL/README.md

 ```

-Inside dbConnection.php is where a connection is made,
+Inside php.ini is where a connection is made,
-when configuring to work on your local machine please alter this file to match your own dbConnection.php file
+when configuring to work on your local machine please alter this file to match your own database.